 - If you have an “Auto-ISO” feature in your camera, set it to “On” with the following settings: ISO sensitivity auto control: “On”, Maximum sensitivity: 1600, Minimum shutter speed: 1/100.
 What this does, it basically tells the camera to automatically change the sensitivity of the sensor based on light availability.
 If the amount of light entering the lens decreases and the shutter speed goes below 1/100 of a second, the camera automatically increases ISO to keep the shutter speed above 1/100 of a second.
 If you have shaky hands, I would recommend bumping up the “Minimum shutter speed” to something like 1/200-1/250 (I will go through proper camera hand-holding techniques so that you could shoot at even lower shutter speeds in a separate article).
 If you do not have Auto-ISO, then you would have to adjust it manually in low-light between the lowest value and ISO 1600.
 Why ISO 1600 is the maximum I recommend?
 Because anything higher than that in an entry-level DSLRs produces too much noise, which has a negative impact on overall image quality.
 On older-generation DSLRs such as Nikon D40/D80/D200, you might want to keep the maximum ISO to 800.

-- Hand-holding rule: If you have a zoom lens that goes beyond 100mm, I would recommend applying the general hand-holding “rule”, which states that the shutter speed should be equivalent to the distance in mm of the lens.
-For example, if you have your lens zoomed at 150mm, your shutter should be at least 1/150 of a second.
-Keep in mind that this rule applied to old 35mm film cameras, so if you own an entry-level DSLR with a crop factor (not full frame), you need to do the math accordingly.
+- Hand-holding rule: If you have a zoom lens that goes beyond 100mm, I would recommend applying the general hand-holding “rule”, which states that the shutter speed should be equivalent to the focal length set on the lens.
+For example, if you have your lens zoomed at 125mm, your shutter speed should be at least 1/125 of a second.
+Keep in mind that this rule applied to 35mm film and digital cameras, so if you own an entry-level DSLR with a crop factor (not full frame), you need to do the math accordingly.
 For Nikon cameras with a 1.5x crop factor, just multiply the result by 1.5, whereas for Canon cameras, multiply by 1.6.
 If you have a zoom lens such as the 18-55mm (for Nikon DX sensors), set the “Minimum Shutter Speed” to the longest focal range of the lens (135mm), which is 1/200 of a second.
 Here are some examples:

 - 50mm on Nikon DX (D3000/D5000/D90): 1/75 (50mm x 1.5)